qftc/qftc.org/content/en/posts/ward-5-race.md

 ### **Mixed Flag**

-* Stated his support for the ordinance to establish the Department of Social Justice and Equity on record in Ordinance Committee meeting in 2020; however, seems to be under the impression that the proposed department was merely about exclusionary zoning, and could not recall the department’s name in interviews in 2021
+* Stated his support for the ordinance to establish the Department of Social Justice and Equity on record in Ordinance Committee meeting in 2020; however, seems to be under the impression that the proposed department was merely about exclusionary zoning and could not recall the department’s name in interviews in 2021

 [**RETURN TO MAIN LIST**](https://qftc.org/posts/quincy-city-council-candidates/ "https://qftc.org/posts/quincy-city-council-candidates/")